 There’s no suggestion such fare will be on offer at 21212, with Kitching insisting he’s decided to “grow up” because he is “tired of being viewed as this lanky Shaggy figure cooking up weird, experimental dishes.”

 Certainly his New Town address is as mainstream traditional as it is possible to get and I’m guessing the menu at 21212 will be a tad more conventional as well.
 However Kitching and his partner, Katie O’Brien couldn’t resist retaining a few element of their unorthodox style.

 For instance, they’ve totally foregone the formal suits, shirt and tie look for staff.
-This I know first hand, because they turned to Holyrood Partnership client, NKD Clothing to have their staff uniforms designed and supplied.
+This I know first hand, because they turned to Holyrood PR client, NKD Clothing to have their staff uniforms designed and supplied.